Looking to upgrade your WFH setup? Here's how YouTuber Sean Chandler works | CNN Underscored

 When asked what advice he’d give to aspiring YouTubers, Chandler echoed a common refrain we hear from top creators: start simple.

-“I think you want to start as small as possible and figure out what you actually need,” says Chandler, who noted that he bought several items early on that he realized he didn’t need during his early days.
+“I think you want to start as small as possible and figure out what you actually need,” says Chandler, who notes that he bought several items early on that he realized he didn’t need during his early days.
 He was also quick to point out that you can get great video quality out of the gear you already have just by doing your research and making basic tweaks.

 “Sometimes it’s as simple as realizing on your iPhone, you can adjust the exposure and then lock the exposure.
 I had an iPhone for 10 years before I learned that.
 That simple trick right there can save you so much,” says Chandler.
 “With my webcam setup, I was about to buy a new camera.
 I spent a bunch of money, and then I just did a little research, asked a few questions and people introduced me to some software where I could edit the settings.”